acutesoftware/worldbuild/README.rst

 Then modify the params and run the wiki.py program to generate the HTML version of your world.

+The main page looks like

 .. image:: ./doc/web_index.jpg

+The settlements page shows the description from the yaml file, and also a section of the map based on the coords_x_y parameter

 .. image:: ./doc/web_settlements.jpg

+You can extend the wiki with as many sections as you like and each entry can include a file section to import a text (or html) file to be included in that page.